Kid’s Soft Play Centre Accident Claims Guide – How To Claim Compensation For A Child Accident At A Soft Play Centre?

 - At home care expenses

 - Home adaptation or mobility equipment expenses

-We have included this personal injury claims calculator to help you quickly estimate how much you could claim in personal damages.
-Alternatively, call legal Expert today, and one of our well-informed advisors will be able to accurately estimate how much your personal injury claim against a soft play centre could be worth.
+We have a personal injury claims calculator to help you quickly estimate how much you could claim in personal damages.
+Alternatively, one of our advisors can accurately estimate how much your personal injury claim is worth.

 |Injury type||How severe||Awards||Injury notes|

 |Head injury or brain damage||Minor to very severe (brain damage)||£1,940 - £354,260||Including a very wide and diverse range of head injuries or brain injuries.|